syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/mysql-server.md

 ## Binding data from MySQL Server using an API service

-This section describes step by step process how to retrieve data from a MySQL server using an API service and bind it to the Blazor DataGrid component.
+This section describes step by step process how to retrieve data from a MySQL Server using an API service and bind it to the Blazor DataGrid component.

 ### Creating an API service